OmicsWorkflows/KNIME_workflows/README.md

 4)	double click on the workflow you want to use to open it
 5)	save the workflow under the new name
 6)	double click on the particular node/metanode to get form window, adjust individual settings and run it.
-7)	Use additional nodes/metanodes to adjust the workflow to meet yours and dataset requirements.
+7)	use additional nodes/metanodes to adjust the workflow to meet yours and dataset requirements.

 ## General workflows features
 - workflows are versioned individually